 Laurier’s researchers, leaders, educators and students build knowledge that has a real impact, on our campuses, in the regions in which we operate and in our global community.
 The university’s research strengths address current issues of societal importance, including climate change and the environment; governance and policy, particularly related to human rights; health and well-being; culture and society; and economics, markets and management.
 Laurier’s 24 research centres and institutes include: the Cold Regions Research Centre; the Laurier Institute for Water Science; the Centre for Women in Science; the Laurier Centre for Community Research, Learning, and Action; the Laurier Institute for the Study of Public Opinion and Policy; and the Laurier Centre for Sustainable Food Systems.
 Nine of Laurier’s 30 research chairs are Canada Research Chairs.

 Laurier has established a reputation for community involvement and engagement, as well as for the opportunities it provides both undergraduate and graduate students to participate directly in research.
 Its researchers collaborate with other institutions nationally and internationally as well as with industry, government and community partners.
 Laurier maintains many formal partnerships that allow its research to come into sharper focus, including with the Government of the Northwest Territories; with Global Water Futures, a Canada First Research Excellence Fund-funded project that is the largest university-based water project in the world; and with the renowned Balsillie School of International Affairs (BSIA), where Laurier’s School of International Policy and Governance is housed.

-Laurier’s growth and innovation, combined with its energetic, research-focused faculty, are key factors that attract students to Laurier to pursue their research interests.
+Laurier’s growth and innovation, combined with faculty who focus both on cutting-edge research and on mentorship, are key factors that attract students to Laurier to pursue their research interests.